DavidJCobb/pokeemerald/lu-docs/research/OVERALL PLANS.md

 Things to look into:

 * Examples of generating GIMPLE or C code from a GCC plug-in based on seen pragmas, attributes, and so on

+### Quick note about a backup plan

+If building a GCC plug-in proves unworkable -- if we can't reliably know which GCC version to target, if we can't integrate compiling the plug-in into the build process, or anything like that -- then there is a backup plan that might allow us to still rely on GCC to do the bulk of the work in parsing C. Run it with the `-fdump-lang-class=destination_file.txt` switch.
+(There are further options to configure the behavior of the `fdump-lang` command and the format of its output; see [the documentation](https://gcc.gnu.org/onlinedocs/gcc-9.1.0/gcc/Developer-Options.html).)

+Potentially, we could modify the makefile to invoke GCC an extra time before the normal build, on a file that includes all necessary headers, to have it dump all structs and their contents to a file.
+Then, we could run a custom tool that parses this data and generates whatever code we require, in C. Then, finally, we run the full build.

 ### My guess as to an initial approach